giucarny/EESstacked/README.md

 # EESstacked
-A repository for the creation of stacked matrices derived from the EES and additional data sources.
+A repository for stacking the European Election Studies (EES) voter study data.